Core Rules

 Damage

 After successfully harming someone, roll a d6 and consult the damage table for your weapon to see how much Stamina they lose.
 All modifiers to damage will, unless otherwise specified, modify the damage roll and not the actual damage inflicted.
-The damage roll can never be reduced below 1.
+Except when resisting with Luck, the damage roll can never be reduced below 1.

-Damage rolls are a helpful procedure, not an iron rule.
+Damage is a helpful procedure, not an iron rule.
 If it’s clear you’ve hurt someone but it’s not clear how much, use a damage roll to see how badly they fare.
-You don’t need to make a damage roll when the effects are obvious: if you slit someone’s throat or crush someone with a boulder, chances are they’re simply dead.
+You don’t need to make a damage roll when the effects are obvious: if you slit someone’s throat or crush them under a boulder, chances are they’re simply dead.

 Dual Wielding.
 If you wield a weapon in each hand, roll the damage die for both of them and pick whichever result you prefer.
 If you’re wielding two different weapons, the larger weapon usually determines what Skill you roll to fight with them.